alecmdunton/alecmdunton.github.io/_pages/travel.md

 ---

-When I can, I enjoy spending time outside in (primarily) the Western U.S. Here are a few snaps of places I've been recently.
+When I can, I enjoy spending time outside in (primarily) the Western U.S. When I can't, I'm planning my next trip.
+Here are a few snaps of places I've been in recent years in no particular order.

 Northern California & Oregon
 ==========================